MyEtherWallet/knowledge-base-v3/src/content/getting-started/checking-balance-of-my-account.md

 You can also see all tokens on https://etherscan.io/ now.
 Your balances are in the dropdown in the header section thingy.
 Your transfers can be viewed on the ["Token Transfers"](https://etherscan.io/address/0x7cb57b5a97eabe94205c07890be4c1ad31e486a8#tokentxns) tab.

-### ETC
+### Ethereum Classic

 [https://gastracker.io/](https://gastracker.io/).
 Paste your address into the search bar and it will pull up your address and transaction history.

-### MEW
+### MyEtherWallet

-You can also enter your address only on the [View Wallet Info](https://www.myetherwallet.com/#view-wallet-info) page by selecting the "View With Address Only" option at the bottom.
-Note: This **does not** mean that you can transfer those.
+You can also enter your address on MyEtherWallet's [View Wallet Info](https://www.myetherwallet.com/#view-wallet-info) page by selecting the "View With Address Only" option at the bottom.
+Note: This only allows your to **view** your balances, **NOT** access you wallet to send funds.
 Remember, you must have the private key in order to access your account.